StructureFold2/StructureFold2/README.md

 Raw mode (-mode R) instead operates on a single directory and generates a similar single <.csv> instead organized by the files contained in the directory, and may be of use when it is hard to automatically parse transcript names.
 By default, 'NA' will be logged as the DetlaG for <.ct> files that do not contain a DeltaG value; this value is configurable (-na).
-PPV mode (-P) do a full directory-wise PPV calculation on every shared transcript between every two possible pairs of directories (-d) entered using [RNAStructure](https://rna.urmc.rochester.edu/RNAstructure.html)'s scorer program, which must be installed for this mode to work.
+PPV mode (-P) does a full directory-wise PPV calculation on every shared transcript between every two possible pairs of directories (-d) entered using [RNAStructure](https://rna.urmc.rochester.edu/RNAstructure.html)'s scorer program, which must be installed for this mode to work.
 All results will be summed into a single <.csv> report file.
+In both Fused and PPV mode, the directories used do not have to contain perfectly symmetrical sets of <.ct> files.

 **Usage**
 ```